rolkotaki/rolkotech-blog/backend/README.md

 Rate limiting is disabled during tests via `TEST_MODE=True` environment variable.

-When the tests are run, a file named `htmlcov/index.html` is generated in the `backend/coverage`, you can open it in your browser to see the coverage results.
+When the tests are executed, a file named `htmlcov/index.html` is generated in the `backend/coverage` folder, you can open it in your browser to see the coverage results.

 Run tests with `pytest`: